Mohamed Harkat: In Canada

 Harkat was also in contact with Fahad al-Shehri, who was later deported from the country.
 In 1996, after el-Barseigy moved to a new home, Harkat moved to 391 Nelson Street, Apartment 1.
 At the end of the year, he enrolled in English courses at the Ottawa Technical High School.

 On October 4, 1997, he was interviewed by CSIS, and was accused of using the alias "Abu Muslima", which he denied.
 In 2004, he recanted his denial and admitted using the name in Pakistan.

 He became addicted to gambling, and lost several thousand dollars - prompting authorities to ask where he'd gotten the money in the first place.
 He said that a man named Wael, a mutual friend with Harkat's close friend Abdel Mokhtar, had come to Canada with $60,000 to start a business.
 Liking Harkat, he offered to loan him $10,000 and then an additional $8,000 to open an antique store and a gas station.
 Harkat also stated that the money was from Mokhtar, rather than Wael.

 It later came to light that one of the CSIS agents detailed to collect information on Harkat had been Theresa Sullivan, who had been fired in 2002 after she carried on an extramarital affair with one of her informants.
 Given this behavior, Harkat questioned in court whether information she provided about him to CSIS was reliable.

+For the past decade, Harkat has been living and working in Ottawa - he's now a church janitor - while fighting his extradition in court.

 Marriage and family

-Harkat married Canadian citizen Sophie Lamarche.
+Harkat married Canadian citizen Sophie Lamarche, who he met at the gas station he worked at, in January 2001.